nguyenkhiemit/BaseSwiftMVVM/README.md

 1)  Use RxSwift bind data to a UITableView :

-_ If tableview have only a item type, you use:
+_ If tableview have only item type, you use:

       lazy var arrayMenu: Variable<[Menu]> = {
         return self.createData()